Chart Color Schemes

 Monbulk is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Monbulk's dwelling structures, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Monbulk stood at 38.8%, with mortgaged dwellings at 45.9% and rented ones at 15.3%.
-The median monthly mortgage repayment was $1,915, lower than Melbourne metro's average of $2,000.
+The median monthly mortgage repayment was $1,915, lower than Melbourne metro's $2,000.
 The median weekly rent in Monbulk was $369, compared to Melbourne metro's $390.
-Nationally, Monbulk's mortgage repayments were higher at $1,915 against the Australian average of $1,863, while rents were lower at $369 compared to the national figure of $375.
+Nationally, Monbulk's mortgage repayments were higher at $1,915 against the Australian average of $1,863, while rents were lower at $369 versus the national figure of $375.

 Frequently Asked Questions - Housing